Sapa

 What are Sapa's specialties?

-• Salmon Hot Pot (O Quy Ho restaurant, A Phu Sapa restaurant)
+• Salmon Hot Pot (O Quy Ho Restaurant, A Phu Sapa Restaurant)

-• Thit Trau Gac Bep (dried buffalo meat) (Sapa night market, Fansipan Restaurant)
+• Thit Trau Gac Bep (dried buffalo meat) (Sapa Night Market, Fansipan Restaurant)

 • Thang Co (Horse Meat Soup) (A Quynh Restaurant, Moment Romantic Restaurant)

-• Mam Da (vegetable) (Sapa Grilling Area)
+• Mam Da (wild vegetables) (Sapa Grilling Area)

 What are the must-visits in Sapa?